 Two years ago, Sony released its universally acclaimed noise-cancelling WH-1000XM2 headphones.
-Many critics praised that headset's sonic prowess and intelligible features but ultimately deemed it a runner-up to the Bose QuietComfort 35 II.
+Many critics praised that headset's sonic prowess and intelligible features but ultimately deemed it a runner-up to Bose's headphones.

-Fast-forward to 2018, and Sony unleashed its next-gen model, the Sony WH-1000XM3.
+The Sony WH-1000XM3 is a major upgrade.
 Powered by the Sony's proprietary HD Noise Cancelling Processor, the QN1, these headphones offer an advanced soundstage.
-With tons of sound-customization options and a thinner design, the WH-1000XM3s are designed to outperform the best, which is why they're on our shortlist for Best Headphones and Best Noise Cancelling Headphones and Best Wireless.
+With tons of sound-customization options and a sleeker design, the WH-1000XM3s are designed to outperform the best, which is these cans land on our best noise cancelling headphones list.

 I loved the sleek craftsmanship and versatility of the WH-1000XM2 headset, so seeing that the WH-1000XM3 shares the same executive silhouette, with minor tweaks, had me feeling positive about the overall design.
 Sadly, the tweaks make the headphones feel more clunky and less plush.

 Sony ditched the rugged, leathery finish around the ear cups in favor of a new, plastic chassis — a change that detracts from the headphones' swanky look.
 Holding them in hand felt nice, but they lacked the sturdiness you'd expect from Sony, let alone any pair of $350 headphones.
 Not to mention that the fabric readily attracts stains and scratches.
 The headphones are available in Black and Champagne Gold, and the latter seems to be more sensitive to markups, as I discovered a few marks around the ear cups and hinges after a day of use.